Ryder-MHumble/TDA-YOLO/README.md

 # TDA-YOLO
+## Introduction

 This repository contains the experimental data used for validating the results presented in our research paper on the TDA-YOLO model.
 The data is organized to facilitate easy access and verification of the results by storing training and validation outputs for different YOLO-based models.
-In addition to this, we provide you with download links to the open source datasets used in this repository.
+In addition to this, we provide you with download links to the open-source datasets used in this repository.
 ![Overview of the structure of TDA-YOLO](/images/TDA-YOLO.png)

 ## Repository Structure